top of page

 Best Practices for Tenant Billing

-If you want to start adopting tenant billing solutions that would make charging your tenants more fair, here are some of the best practices you can try out:
+If you want to start adopting tenant billing solutions that would make charging your tenants fairer, here are some of the best practices you can try out:

 Submetering for Tenant Billing

-If you’re looking to improve tenant billing, adding a submetering system can help.
+If you’re looking to improve your billing method, tenant submetering can help.
 It makes it easier to manage utilities, lowers monthly bills for tenants, and simplifies invoicing.

 What Is Submetering?